Your browser is unsupported

 Cindy Waldeck, MSW ’13 recently started a newly created position as the Recruitment and Awards Specialist at the School of Social Work at University of Wisconsin–Madison after spending six years working at Northwestern University in roles overlapping in social work and higher education.
 Cindy completed her Masters in Higher Education Administration in June 2019 from Northwestern University.

-Qiana Cryer-Coupet, PhD ’15 and Tyreasa Washington, PhD ’10 have co-authored, with JACSW Professor emeritus James P. Gleeson, PhD ’84, a book chapter on the role of grandparents in co-parenting, in Gerontological Social Work and the Grand Challenges.
+Qiana Cryer-Coupet, PhD ’15 and Tyreasa Washington, PhD ’10 co-authored, along with JACSW Professor Emeritus James P. Gleeson, PhD ’84, a book chapter on the role of grandparents in co-parenting, in Gerontological Social Work and the Grand Challenges.

-Lindsey LaPointe, MSW ’11 has been appointed state representative of the 19th Illinois House District.
+Lindsey LaPointe, MSW ’11 represents the 19th District in the llinois House of Representatives.
 She has a long history of public advocacy, and says that her training as a social worker impacts how she approaches life.
-Lindsey is also a member of the JACSW Dean’s Advisory Council.

 Tyreasa Washington, PhD ’10 is an associate professor at the University of North Carolina at Greensboro.
 She has received funding from the Eunice Kennedy Shrive National Institute of Child Health and HumanDevelopment for her research project Family’s Impact on the Development of African American Children in Kinship Care.